“When people talk about heart disease,

 DotS the definition of CHD may vary.
 In Coronary Heart Disease the (United States) National Heart, Lung, and Blood Institute’s (NHLBI) definition is:

-“Coronary heart disease is a type of heart disease where the arteries of the heart cannot deliver enough oxygen-rich blood to the heart.
-It is also sometimes called coronary artery disease or ischemic heart disease.
-About 20.5 million U.S. adults have coronary artery disease, making it the most common type of heart disease in the United States, according to the Centers for Disease Control and Prevention”.4
+“Coronary heart disease is a type of heart disease that occurs when the arteries of the heart cannot deliver enough oxygen -rich blood to the heart muscle due to narrowing from the buildup of fatty deposits called plaque .
+It is also sometimes called coronary artery disease or ischemic heart disease”.4

 Types